TC2000 vs ThinkorSwim (2026) — Which Is Better?

 Cons

-• - No crypto or forex support
+• - No automated trading or strategy backtesting capability

 ThinkorSwim: Pros & Cons